pointcache/UnityEditorSnippets/README.md

 A:
 1. Play and pause exist yes, however mine allows you to set hotkeys, like F1, F5, which are much more convenient than breaking your hands  with default hotkeys.
-2. Collapse that you say requires you to click on a specific folder or and object, and doesnt collapse everything (everything).
+2. Default collapse requires you to click on a specific folder or and object, and doesnt collapse **everything **.
 My hotkeys allow you to collapse completely all objects in Hierarchy, or all folders in Project window.
 3. Make parent simply makes one object parent of another (try it yourself), mine creates a new object, places it at the same position as selected, and parents selected to it.